dipy/dipy/doc/theory/spm_dicom.rst

 DICOM pixel data, to mm coordinates in the :ref:`dicom-pcs`.

 This section tries to explain how SPM achieves this, but I don't completely understand their method.
-See :ref:`dicoms-and-affines` for what I believe to be a simpler explanation.
+See :ref:`dicom-3d-affines` for what I believe to be a simpler explanation.

 First define the constants, matrices and vectors as in :ref:`dicom-affine-defs`.

 $N$ is the number of slices in the volume.